 Working with reporters is easier and more productive when you understand how they work.
-You can ask reporters to send you questions prior to an interview.
+You can ask reporters to send you questions before an interview.
 However, please don’t insist they do so, unless you want to sacrifice your opportunities.

-If a reporter declines to provide questions, you can still ask him or her to expand briefly on the scope of an interview request before you agree to speak.
+If a reporter declines to provide questions in advance, you can still ask them to expand briefly on the scope of an interview request before you agree to speak.

 After all, a topic of “401(k) plans” is too broad to allow you to do any preparation, or even to assess whether you’re a good fit for the reporter’s topic.
 If you’re an expert on, say, using your 401(k) for real estate investment, it’s fair to ask if that’s on the reporter’s agenda.
 You might also ask, “Are there statistics or background information that I can find for you?”

 Note: This post was updated in December 2022 and was originally published in 2014.